 2) Undo the velcro at the back of the pillow band.
 Try to avoid having the velcro on your heat press during application.

-3) Because the pillow band has thick seams, we are going to use a Teflon Pillow.
+3) Because the pillow band has thick seams, we are going to use a Heat Press Pillow.
 This helps ensure that you get even pressure when pressing over the thick seams.

-4) Adjust your pressure on your heat press with the Teflon Pillow on the bottom platen.
+4) Adjust your pressure on your heat press with the Heat Press Pillow on the bottom platen.
 Siser Glitter HTV requires a medium pressure (3-4 on a heat press with a digital pressure readout).
-You will notice that a "normal" medium pressure will turn into a firm pressure once you add the Teflon Pillow onto your bottom platen.
+You will notice that a "normal" medium pressure will turn into a firm pressure once you add the Heat Press Pillow onto your bottom platen.
 In this case, you will likely need to lower the pressure to get a new medium pressure.